virtualidentityag/vi-frontend-hub/src/roadmap-goals.md

 - Biotope Resource Loader
 - Build an accordion

-*Goal: you understand how Biotope helps us to build scalable and reusable frontend frameworks and you are able to implement a simple component in a typical Biotope project*
+*Goal: You understand how Biotope helps us to build scalable and reusable frontend frameworks and you are able to implement a simple component in a typical Biotope project.*

 </roadmap-component>